TaylorOglow/odin-landing-page/README.md

 ### Future Improvements:
  Since this is my first landing page, there is many room for improvements.
- * The initial viewport should show a cleaner display.
+ * Implement cleaner display for initial viewport.
  * Complete quote section alignment without the use of paddign
  * Explore Figma, and incorporate the software it my creation of future projects alongside better design practices.
+ * Fix poor coding practices.
+No more messy HTML and CSS.
+ * Terminate the gradient background
+ * Make adaptive to phone screen layout

-### Photo credits:
+### Credits:
-(from (pexels.com)): mike b, cottonbro, erik mclean, ksenia chernaya, style-stance
+Photos from (pexels.com): mike b, cottonbro, erik mclean, ksenia chernaya, style-stance Footer logos from (github.com/FortAwesome/Font-Awesome/)

 -------------------------------